-2.6.1 Purchase Transactions
+2.6.1 Purchase Transactions (6/4/25)

-A purchase transaction allows the Borrower to use the proceeds of the Mortgage Loan to finance the acquisition of the Mortgaged Property.
-Alternately, the purchase Mortgage Loan proceeds could pay off the outstanding balance owed on a land contract or convert an interim construction loan into permanent financing.
-The Borrower should not receive any cash at settlement, except reimbursement of overpaid fees and charges, or refunds required by regulation.
-The Borrower may also receive reimbursement for costs paid in advance for such items as the Appraisal, earnest money, credit report, or a pro-rated real estate tax credit in areas where real estate taxes are paid in arrears.
-The Borrower should not be on title to the Mortgaged Property prior to the Closing.
+A purchase transaction allows the Borrower to use the proceeds to:

+- finance the acquisition of the Mortgaged Property. - pay off the outstanding balance owed on a land contract, or - convert an interim construction loan into permanent financing.

+The Borrower should not receive any cash at settlement other than the following:

+- except reimbursement of overpaid fees and charges, or refunds required by regulation, - reimbursement for costs paid in advance for such items as the Appraisal, earnest money, credit report, or - a pro-rated real estate tax credit in areas where real estate taxes are paid in arrears.